eddiedunnteaching/cit225/SystemAdministration.md

 sudo fdisk /dev/sda
 ```

 Since this device is a `USB` Ubuntu installer that is automatically mounted (or at least attempted to be automatically mounted) we get a warning telling us that the device is mounted and you could lose data.
 Pro Tip: Whenever you are re-partitioning you are going to lose data.
-Just make sure you are losing data you don;t care about!
+Just make sure you are losing data you don't care about!

 ![fdisk_warn](./images/fdisk_warn.png)